An Average Movie-Goer’s Review

 In the attic, police find David’s hidden room in the attic and I have so many questions.
 The last family disappeared around 8 months ago so what did David eat for 8 months?
 He’s agoraphobic and refuses to leave the house.
 Where did he get all those car air fresheners?

-David grabs I think a screwdriver, I don’t know it’s pretty dark, and climbs into another part of the walls after telling Hannah to be quiet.
-Hannah is able to free herself and John tells her to climb up to the attic as he and Melanie head that way.
-David sees Hannah climbing and starts to climb after her.
+David grabs… I think a screwdriver, I don’t know it’s pretty dark.
+With weapon in hand, he climbs into another part of the walls after telling Hannah to be quiet.
+Hannah is able to free herself and John yells for her to climb up to the attic.
+David sees Hannah climbing and starts to chase after her.

 For some reason, Melanie doesn’t go to the attic and instead continues to call out to Hannah from the master bedroom.
 For another unknown reason, David is no longer chasing after Hannah and instead appears in the master bedroom.
 Hannah watches from a hole in the ceiling as David kills Melanie.